hadenaeter/bookbot/README.md

 # bookbot

-BookBot is my first project!
+BookBot is a text analyzer that analyzes text for multiple metrics such as word count, character frequencies, etc.